verhovsky/books-futures-explained/src/1_2_generators_pin.md

 [Green Threads Explained in 200 lines of Rust][greenthreads] if you're interested.

-Green threads uses the same mechanisms as an OS does by creating a thread for each task, setting up a stack and forcing the CPU to save it's state and jump from one task(thread) to another.
+Green threads uses the same mechanisms as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task(thread) to another by doing a "context switch".
 We yield control to the scheduler which then continues running a different task.

 Rust had green threads once, but they were removed before it hit 1.0.
 The state